supposedly/nutshell/README.md

 ## Non-table-related changes
 - The preferred file extension is `.ruel`, both a holdover from when this project was named `rueltabel` and a simple-but-recognizable variant of "rule" to distinguish nutshell files from standard `.rule` files.
-This obviously isn't enforced anywhere, however, and might be subject to change as well.
+This obviously isn't enforced anywhere, however, and might also be subject to change later.
 - Comments in every segment (barring `@NUTSHELL`, where everything after the first word is a comment) start with `#` and stretch to the end of a line.
 - The `@COLORS` segment in nutshells allows multiple states with the same color to be defined on the same line as each other, and for a color to be written as either a hexadecimal color code or a